Setting your very own MAP (Minimum Advertised Price) is a great way of helping increase your company’s profits, but who enforces this?

 Noticed someone undercutting your MAP pricing?
 Send them a cease and desist letter.

 Threatening legal action alone may cause them to stop their offending behaviour.
-Just remember to clearly highlight which parts of your policy they are violating and the enforcement process hereafter.
+Just remember to clearly highlight which parts of your policy they are violating and the enforcement process thereafter.

 3) Agree on compliance guidelines with your distributors and retailers